yuz120/cse15l-lab-reports/Lab_report_week_2.md

 With `ssp`:
 ![image](Try_Command2.png)

-There is the errors of no access to the files, because you need to type "$ssh" instead of "ssh".
+There is the errors of no access to the files, because you need to type `$ssh` instead of `ssh`.

 >Let's try again.
 ![image](SSH.png)